alphagov/notifications-tech-docs/source/accessibility.html.md

 ## How accessible this website is

-We know this website is not fully accessible because some pages have adjacent links that go to the same URL.
+We know this website is not fully accessible because:
+- some pages have adjacent links that go to the same URL
+- there are issues caused by our technical documentation template

 ## Feedback and contact information